The first WordPress XML Sitemap plugin that comes with comprehensive support for Sitemapindex, Multi-site and Google News sitemap.

 The unrivaled flexibility this plugin offers is the ability to define your custom sitemaps using modules.
 Each module is a actually .php file that tell BWP Google XML Sitemap how to build a sitemap file.
 You can extend default modules or create completely new ones.
 This plugin also comes with a convenient base class for developing modules with easy to use and thoroughly documented API.
 Since modules can be defined by you, there's no limitation what a sitemap can have (for example you can bypass the 50,000 URL limit, as stated above).
 There's one limitation, though: your imagination ;) .
 Oh, did I mention that you can even use module to create another sitemapindex?

-Detailed Log and Debugging mode
+Detailed Sitemap Log and Debug

 For a complete feature list, please visit this plugin's official page